reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

   "status": "up"
 }
 ```
+More details about Cassandra and how to deploy a cluster can be found on [Cassandra's offical website](http://cassandra.apache.org) and [Cassandra's docker hub repository](https://hub.docker.com/_/cassandra/).
 #### Storing requests in a single Cassandra node

 Starting the Domain Registry backed with a single database node is quite simple: